sebastien-gervilla/kiwui-babel-plugin/README.md

 # kiwui-babel-plugin

-This Babel plugin is designed to transform code written in Kiwui into standard JavaScript.
-Kiwui is a specialized pacakge that this Babel plugin can understand and convert into JavaScript, enabling seamless integration of Kiwui into existing JavaScript projects.
+This Babel plugin is designed to transform code written in Kiwui's JSX into standard JavaScript.
+Kiwui's JSX is a specialized language that this Babel plugin can understand and convert into JavaScript, enabling seamless integration of Kiwui's JSX into existing JavaScript projects.

 ## Installation